ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 - Each component (except possibly the last) ends with a terminator character ('/', '?', or '#')
 - When a terminator is encountered, we know the component is complete
-- After finding the terminator, we skip padding bytes to align to the next 3-byte boundary
+- After finding the terminator, we skip padding bytes to align to the next 3-byte boundary.
 - The padding length can be calculated: `padding = (3 - ((SIV_size + bytes_read) % 3)) % 3`

 This approach eliminates the need for explicit length encoding, as the component structure itself provides the necessary boundary information.